kevinsoffera/site-palette-extension/README.md

-# site-palette-extension
+# Site Palette Extension

-Extension that will pull the colors used on the site and display them as squares.
-Hovering over them will display what the hexcode is.
+Browser Extension that will scrape the colors used on the current website and display them as squares/swatches.

-Starting on FireFox.
+Hovering over them will display what the RGB/RGBA values.
+Click a swatch to copy the content to the clipboard